-Maggie’s for Parents: A new model of support for parents and carers of children and young people living with life-limiting or palliative conditions.
+A new model of support for parents and carers of children and young people living with chronic and life-threatening conditions.

-Caregivers of children and young people living with life-limiting conditions face significant psychosocial challenges1, including:
+Parents and caregivers of children and young people living with chronic and life-limiting conditions

 - Fatigue and below-average quality of life2

 - Increased risk of mortality after the death of a child or young person3

 - Increase risk for mental disorder: acute stress disorder (49–54%); depression and anxiety (15–27%); and stress (25–31%)4

 - Lower physical, functional and family well-being scores (parents of palliative care patients) compared with Australian normative data5

 - Persisting high psychological risk for 38.5% of parents, which is associated with substantial emotional distress7